jergason/blog/posts/kneser-ney-smoothing.md

 ending in a specific word.
 The continuation count of a word is how many different words it follows.
 An example to the rescue!

-Say we are looking at a corpus and find all the occurences of the word 'cannon'.
+Say we are looking at a corpus for  all the occurences of the word 'cannon', and find the following list.

 * ship's cannon
 * potato cannon
+* candy cannon
+* water cannon
+* caliber cannon

 Say we are analyzing data form memes.
 The word 'hurp' might appear relatively frequently.